DecisionsDev/odm-embedded-jse-exec/simple-loan-validation-res-runner/README.md

 - a ra.xml descriptor file detected in the classpath,
 - or Java API.

-The code shows the solution based on the [ra.xml](src/main/resources/ra.xml) descriptor.
+The code shows the solution based on the Java api to set a memory persistence.
+With this memory persistence configuration the ruleapp asked for execution is searched in the classpath once and kept in memory for all executions.

 ## Pre requisites
 You need an IBM ODM 892 or higher installation to build the application.
 Root of your ODM installation is referred as <INSTALLDIR> in the instructions below.
 Maven files will look for the ODM jars under <INSTALLDIR>/executionserver/libs directory.